coopengo/trytond-cryptolog/README.md

 ## Trytond Cryptolog

-This is trytond module to sign tryton `ir.attachment` via [Cryptolog](https://www.universign.eu/fr/) service.
+This is a trytond module to sign tryton `ir.attachment` via [Cryptolog](https://www.universign.eu/fr/) service.

 ### How to use